 We live at cross-purposes.
 When the church says something is important, but then lives as though something else is important, it is called “hypocrisy.”
 In the world it is called “business as usual.”
 What we say is important in either place varies from person to person, from situation to situation, from time to time.
 What is important in both places, all the time, is money.
 Everything else serves the money motive.
 In the church, nothing is said or done that the members won’t like because they will leave the church, or quit giving.
 Things work the same way in the world.
-We don’t do anything that isn’t smart.
+We don’t do anything that isn’t smart, meaning “that hurts the Bottom Line.”

 We talk about values, and about being “value-driven.”
 We write mission statements about service and love.
 But money is the value.
 The mission is to make money, and to make more money this quarter than last quarter.
 We will do whatever it takes to achieve that end—and not do anything that might prevent the realization of that end.
-We like the idea of compassion and the Golden Rule, but we have to pay the bills—and the more bills we are able to pay, the better!
+We like the idea of compassion and the Golden Rule, but we have to pay the bills—and the more bills we are able to pay, the better–never mind whether they are the right or wrong kind of bills in the first place.

 As a nation, we are experiencing the Revenge of the Canarsee Delawares.
 The Canarsee Delawares, you will remember, sold Manhattan to Peter Minuit and the West India Company for a handful of glass beads and a couple of silver mirrors (Okay, that can’t be substantiated, but it makes for good copy, and it was for next to nothing no matter what actually changed hands, and no matter what was used for barter, my point remains untouched).
 Well, the joke is on us.

 The Curse of the Canarsee Delawres drives us to sell heart and soul, and the worthy future of the whole country, and the entire world, for glass and plastic, which we regularly send to the landfill to make room for more glass and plastic.
 The ghosts of Native Americans gather regularly on the edge of the Happy Hunting Ground, to peer over the side, to look, point, and roll about laughing.
 But, unpacking our latest purchase of glass and plastic and admiring its sheen and shine, we cannot imagine a life that didn’t promise more of this stuff forever.
+And running up the wrong bills is what we do best.
 This is so it, it’s disgusting.

 How much of the stuff that does not satisfy is enough?
 How much do we need?
 Of what, really, does life consist?
 The church should be able to explore these questions.
 The church should be able to conduct experiments in living that are immune to the cultural fascination with money and profit (and with glass and plastic).
 Ah, but, the church has bills to pay, too, you know.
 As long as there is overhead, the church is going to be compromised in its ability to be the church.
 Or, to put it another way, the church is going to compromise its ability to be the church in order to “take care of business” and pay the bills.
 How to be the church and pay the bills is not a question we ask.
 We just pay the bills.
 And it also leads me to suspect that we cannot be the church and pay the bills—which throws “being the church” into a different way of doing church.